- API fetch

 Swift Dictionary: Syntax, Usage, and Examples

-How to Use a Swift Dictionary
+How to Define and Use a Dictionary

 var studentGrades: [String: Int] = ["Alice": 90, "Bob": 85, "Clara": 92]